kkamara/php-scraper/README.md

 # PhP Scraper

-Use php technologies to crawl and click buttons on websites.
+Use php technologies to crawl and click buttons on websites with gui.

 * [Important note:](#note)